cojic/CloudSecurityResearch/documentation/apis.md

 #### Regular security testing
 Regular security testing is crucial to identify vulnerabilities in web applications and address them proactively.

+#### Perform allowlist checks
+You should perform allowlist validation on IP addresses and DNS names to which your application requires access.
+That way, an attacker won’t be able to redirect requests to unauthorized locations.

+#### Network Segmentation
+Implement strong network segmentation to restrict communication between different parts of the system.
+This can prevent attackers from reaching sensitive backend systems even if they manage to exploit an SSRF vulnerability.

+##### Reverse Proxy and Gateway
+Implement a reverse proxy that validates and filters outgoing requests, blocking requests to unauthorized or sensitive endpoints.
+Gateway Protection: Use gateway protection mechanisms to monitor outgoing requests for suspicious patterns, preventing SSRF attempts.

 ### API8: 2023 Security misconfiguration